 A: This usually occurs in two circumstances: (1) there is an indicator in the evaluation that was left blank.
 Eduphoria will not allow you to sign an incomplete document.
 The appraiser will need to go into the document and complete the evaluation and the signature icon should appear.
-(2) The appraisee did not submit the evaluation.
-The appraisee will need to click the “submit evaluation” button in the tool bar which will prompt the signature icon to appear.
+(2) The appraise did not submit the evaluation.
+The appraise will need to click the "submit evaluation" button in the tool bar which will prompt the signature icon to appear.

 Q: Where do I go to update my profile in Eduphoria?